Mini Logo

 1959 – 1962

 The debut logo features a propeller because the subcompact was first produced in several factories, including the Morris Motors aircraft manufacturer in Cowley, near Oxford.
-The models that emerged from there were called the Morris Mini-Minor and had a label in an aircraft propeller’s form.
+The models that emerged from there were called the Morris Mini-Minor and had a label shaped like an aircraft propeller.
 Subsequently, the link to the aircraft theme was preserved in all emblems.
 The center is a double circle with a coat of arms depicting a bull and three wavy lines.
 At the top is the Morris lettering in large serif type.

 1962 – 1968

-In the early 60s of the last century, the company entered into cooperation with the designer John Cooper – the author of the famous Mini Cooper compact car.
+In the early 60s of the last century, the company cooperated with the designer John Cooper, the author of the famous Mini Cooper compact car.
 After the car’s release, a new emblem design with a different inscription was immediately approved.
-In the center of the circle, made in the form of a wreath of tree branches, is the series’s name.
+The series’ name is at the center of the circle, forming a wreath of tree branches.
 Large elongated letters are colored red.
 The word “Mini” has serifs; “Cooper” does not.
 To the right and left of the disc, there are four broad lines of different lengths.
-They personify at the same time two elements – the radiator grille and the wings of the aircraft.
+They personify two elements at once: the radiator grille and the aircraft’s wings.

 1968 – 1969

-For one year, the brand changed its color logo to black and white.
-In style, it resembles a simplified version of the previous emblem, so it retains the most important thing – the structure.
-But some of the details have disappeared or have been replaced.
-For example, the inscription has been reduced to the word “Mini,” the wreath of leaves has been removed, and only two lines remain from the triple edging – light, and dark.
+For one year, the brand changed its logo to black and white.
+In style, it resembles a simplified version of the previous emblem, retaining the most important element: the structure.
+But some details have disappeared or been replaced.
+For example, the inscription has been reduced to the word “Mini,” the wreath of leaves has been removed, and only two lines remain, alternating between triple-edged light and dark.
 The middle of the badge is now black with a white brand name.

 1969 – 2001

-After the brand passed to Leyland Motors (aka Rover Group), the small car series was officially renamed MINI.
+After the brand was acquired by Leyland Motors (Rover Group), the small-car series was officially renamed MINI.
 In parallel with this, an updated emblem appeared.
 It consists of a hexagonal shield divided into two parts: a gray bottom and a black top.
-At the bottom, there are two sky-blue rectangles cut obliquely and thick gray lines along the edges.
-Above is the name of the car, presented in white.
+At the bottom are two sky-blue rectangles cut obliquely, with thick gray lines along their edges.
+Above is the car’s name, presented in white.

 2001 – 2018

 The new owner (BMW) has returned the legendary winged symbol with a circle in the middle to the brand.
-Moreover, it has undergone modernization to meet modern requirements.
+Moreover, it has been modernized to meet current requirements.
 The logo features a black circle with chrome trim.
-From it to the right and the left, the silvery wings of the aircraft are extended.
+From the right and left, the aircraft’s silvery wings are extended.
 They have sharp corners and a solid fill between the protruding stripes.
-The word section is made in sans serif letters with neat and even lines.
-This makes the emblem austere, stylish, recognizable, corresponding to the automotive theme.
+The word section is set in sans-serif letters with neat, even lines.
+This makes the emblem austere, stylish, and recognizable, in keeping with the automotive theme.

 2018 – today

-The 2D model is used in the current version – a flat sign of visual identity simplified and not overloaded with details.
-This approach is associated with getting a simple logo that looks equally good as a car marking, as a legal brand symbol, and as a creative advertising element.
-For this, the designers removed the gray color, leaving the classic combination of black and white.
+The current version, the 2D model, is a flat visual identity sign, simplified and free of unnecessary details.
+This approach is associated with getting a simple logo that looks equally good as a car marking, a legal brand symbol, and a creative advertising element.
+To do this, the designers removed the gray, leaving the classic black-and-white combination.
 They focused on the brand name and the wings.

 Font and Colors

-The original logo went through a long process of modernization but still returned to simple shapes.
-They convey the most important thing for the car company – freedom and speed, reflected in wide-spread wings.
+The original logo underwent a long modernization process but returned to simple shapes.
+They convey the most important things for the car company: freedom and speed, as reflected in the widespread wings.
 The prototype of the modern logo is the 1968 version.
-It is also black and white and as simple as possible.
+It is also black-and-white and as simple as possible.

-In early versions, the text was written in a serif typeface reminiscent of Copperplate FS Bold Condensed.
-Then there were chopped variants with smooth and even letters.
+The text was written in a serif typeface reminiscent of Copperplate FS Bold Condensed in early versions.
+Then there were chopped variants with smooth, even letters.
 They have something in common with Barnaul Grotesk Extra Bold and Motiva Sans ExtraBold.
-A specially designed typeface called MINI Serif is currently being used.
+A specially designed typeface, MINI Serif, is currently in use.

-The corporate palette is monochrome and consists of black and white.
-But earlier, the logo also featured other colors – red, green, and several shades of gray.
+The corporate palette is monochrome and black and white.
+However, earlier, the logo also featured other colors, red, green, and shades of gray.

 What is the Mini logo?